shallinan1/shallinan1.github.io/index.md

 # News

-I am happy to anounce that I will be working on volunteer undergraduate research at the Dey Lab in Fred Hutch Cancer Research Center this quarter, with an emphasis on the gut microbiome, and computational modeling.

-I will also be working at the Yager Lab at the University of Washington this summer, with a focus on the design and clinical testing of microfluidic devices.
+I am happy to anounce that I will be working on volunteer undergraduate research at the Dey Lab in Fred Hutch Cancer Research Center this quarter, with an emphasis on the gut microbiome, and computational modeling. <br>I will also be working at the Yager Lab at the University of Washington this summer, with a focus on the design and clinical testing of microfluidic devices. <br/>

 In addition, I will be taking CSE 143, CHEM 237, MATH 300 this summer.